 How long does the battery last?

-A charged NightWatch lasts all night.
+A charged NightWatch should last 10 hours minimum but it usually lasts for 16 hours.
 Connect the NightWatch to the charger straight after use.
 The NightWatch will then automatically switch off and start recharging itself.
 If the NightWatch is not always connected to the charger immediately after use, this will cause the battery’s lifespan to decrease.

 Does it matter how you wear the armband?